 In April 1994, four underground storage tanks containing gasoline and diesel were removed from the parcel at 1701 Park Street, and a fifth underground storage tank containing heating oil was removed from the adjacent parcel at 2329 Buena Vista Avenue.
 Multiple groundwater monitoring wells were installed, and soil and groundwater samples have been collected since 1994.
 Numerous remedial actions and pilot studies have been implemented at this location but have not been effective at reducing the concentrations below human health benchmarks.
 However, most contaminant concentrations have generally decreased since 2005.
 Ozone injection is the next remedial action to be implemented.
-Multiple contaminants of concern are present at this location, including iron, benzene, diesel, MTBE, TBA, PERC/PCE, TCE, gasoline, heating oil, toluene, xylene, ethylbenzene, and naphthalene (the bolded contaminants are assessed in this report, the other contaminants of concern at this location are noted for information only).
+Multiple contaminants of concern are present at this location, including iron, benzene, diesel, MTBE, TBA, PERC/PCE, TCE, gasoline, heating oil, toluene, xylene, ethylbenzene, and naphthalene (the bolded contaminants are assessed in this report).

-Table 4.6 presents the maximum measured concentrations, the most recent measured concentrations (Concentration A), and the projected future concentration (Concentration B) of contaminants with sea level rise (five contaminants with 66 inches and two contaminants with 52 inches of sea level rise).
+Table 4.6 presents the maximum measured concentrations, the most recent measured concentrations, and the projected future concentration of contaminants with inches of sea level rise (five contaminants with 66 inches and two contaminants with 52 inches of sea level rise).
 Emergent groundwater first occurs at this location between 52 inches and 66 inches of sea level rise, depending on the location within the parcel.
 The depth to the groundwater table varies between 4.5 feet and 8.5 feet below the ground surface.
-Benzene, PERC/PCE, and TCE are all likely to remain above the human health benchmark based on existing concentration levels (Concentration A) and projected future concentrations
+Benzene is the contaminant that is most likely to remain above the human health benchmark based on current trends.
+However, remediation efforts are continuing and may become more effective.